11 January 2022

 Collective actions (such as class actions) are not currently permitted in Jersey.

-Jersey law does however permit representative actions.
-Where several individuals have the same interest in any proceedings, the proceedings may be commenced and continued by or against any one or more of them as representing all, or as representing some, of them.
+Jersey law does, however, permit representative actions.
+Where several individuals have the same interest in any proceedings, the proceedings may be commenced and continued by or against any one or more of them, as representing some or all of them.

 Requirements for Cost Estimate

 There are no requirements in Jersey to provide clients with a cost estimate of the potential litigation at the outset.
-In practice however, this is commonly provided at the request of a client.
-Where the value of the claim (including any counterclaim) is less than £500,000, all parties are required to file and exchange cost budgets at least 7 days before the first directions hearing.
-There is currently no requirement to do so in cases worth more than £500,000.
+In practice, however, this is commonly provided at the request of a client.
+Where the value of the claim (including any counterclaim) is less than GBP500,000, all parties are required to file and exchange cost budgets at least seven days before the first directions hearing.
+There is currently no requirement to do so in cases worth more than GBP500,000.

 Interlocutory applications are not limited to case management issues and may be used to obtain interim remedies.
 An interlocutory application may include an application: